Endings Are Beginnings: Goals

 2, 3) I still have a wonderful selection of 35″ square hand-dyed Kaleidoscope silk scarves.
 Some of them look like stained glass windows, and all of them have glorious colors!
 And in the same sort of design vein, the Ocean Rhythms adult coloring book fulfills that need to “color all the things”.

 6, 7, 8, 9, 10) Unusual new pieces: a realistic three-toed sloth, a fiery mandala bowl with “lava” dripping on the edge, a tiny peacock feather ring bowl, a yarn bowl with a nest inside (the other two yarn bowls sold immediately), and a whimsical jewelry tray (or trinket tray) filled with pretty swirls of pink, white, and black.

 So there you have it!
 Pretty things, an adult coloring book project, a gift sale, 102 four-leaf clovers, and GOALS! 😀

 Remember, the completion of goals leaves room for new goals, new projects, and a chance to learn new skills, and I hope that you are looking forward to 2017’s gifts with the anticipation of a child.
 Let me know what you’re

 dreaming GOING TO ACCOMPLISH in 2017!

 And finally, congratulations to Brenda Woodington for winning the last Giveaway!
 We’ll do another Giveaway in January!

+THANK YOU!
 Thank you so much for your incredible support this year!
-It meant so much to John and me (and he is doing much better now).
+It meant so much to John and me (and he is doing MUCH better now).
 Until next time, have a wonderful holiday season and a Happy New Year, no matter how you celebrate!